706f6c6c7578/pads/README.md

 # pads
-For educational purposes, when creating OTP sheets for "Dein Star", "Diana Cryptosystem" and binary notation.
+For educational purposes, when creating OTP sheets for "Dein Star", the "Diana Cryptosystem" or in binary notation.

 Do not use the first group, on a pad, for encryption.
 Leave the first group as it is, so that the receiver, of the encrypted message, knows what pad was used.